gyf304/gyf304.github.io/data/posts/2017-07-04/hdmi/hdmi.md

 ![img1](hdmi1.jpg)

-Apparantly there are two types of this device on eBay that look identical, one with a microUSB port, one without.
+Apparently there are two types of this device on eBay that look identical, one with a microUSB port, one without.
 I, of course, accidentally bought the one without the microUSB port.
 So what is missing from the non-microUSB version?
 I suspect that if I can figure out the parts missing from the board and fill these in, I might add the missing USB-to-PC functionality I am looking for.
 The only way to find out is to open it up.

 ![img2](hdmi2.jpg)